glrta/week7-BGJK/README.md

 To build a REST API that delivers FAC19 icebreakers(?), inspired by the morning check-ins and afternoon checkouts.
 We thought it would be a great idea to buld something on this.

-## Running tests
-No tests as of Thursday 5pm

----

 ## What our API does

 API allows users to access a database of icebreaker questions and answers.
 Users will be able to add their own questions and answers.